Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: System Model and Problem Formulation

-where $r_{l}\in(0,r_{R})$ denotes the distance between the reference antenna of the ULA and the user or scatter.
-For simplicity, we consider a sample near-field channel with two paths in Fig. \ref{sec:SystemModel}(c), where $r_{1}$ and $r_{2}$ represent the direct path between the user and the BS and scattered path between the scatterer and the BS, respectively.
-Note that we ignore the amplitude variations across array antennas in \eqref{eq:NCM} because it can be neglected when $r_{l}>1.2D$ \cite{bjornson2021primer}.
+Fig. \ref{fig: System-Model}(c) depicts a two-path near-field channel, where $r_{1}$ corresponds to the direct path between the user and the BS, and $r_{2}$ represents the scattered path between the scatterer and the BS.
+Note that we neglect the amplitude variations across array antennas in \eqref{eq:NCM}, as they are insignificant when $r_{l}>1.2D$ \cite{bjornson2021primer}.